Updated: Feb. 8, 2016

 On the morning of Tuesday, Feb.
 17 , construction activities for the new floating bridge permanently blocked the drawspan on the existing SR 520 floating bridge.

-At the same time, the east navigation channel was reopened , allowing boats up to 58 feet tall to navigate around both the existing floating bridge and construction for the new floating bridge.
-The west navigation channel remains open to vessels up to 45 feet tall. (pdf 954 kb)
+At the same time, the east navigation channel was reopened, allowing boats up to 58 feet tall to navigate around both the existing floating bridge and construction for the new floating bridge.
+Except for in the case of any construction closures noted above, the west navigation channel remains open to vessels up to 45 feet tall. (pdf 954 kb)

 Boaters, email us to stay informed.